 As noted above, once TFAB submits its recommendations to the President, the President typically holds a second forum to discuss the proposal with students.
-After this forum, the President will post information online regarding the tuition rate increases prior to submitting information to the UO Board of Trustees.
-Per UO Policy, the President also establishes a process to collect feedback from students, faculty, and staff on the proposed increases.
+Prior to submitting information to the UO Board of Trustees, the President also posts information online regarding TFAB's recommendations, and per UO policy, establishes a process to collect feedback from students, faculty, and staff on the proposed increases.